 Target 3.2 The GLA will continue to strive to reduce the unit cost of issued licences.
 Quantity We will control and minimise our costs, and conduct an annual review of our budgets to ensure we offer value for money to licence fee payers and to taxpayers.
-Quality From 20010/11 unit costs will be reduced wherever possible without compromising the effectiveness of our operations and activities.
+Quality From 2009/10, when the GLA achieves fully developed status, unit costs will be reduced wherever possible without compromising the effectiveness of our operations and activities.
 A target of 5% improvement per annum will be sought.
 Narrative In order to keep unit costs to the optimum level, we will aim to process more licences for the same costs or the same number of licences for a reduced cost.

-Target 3.3 To meet the Biodiversity Duty imposed on all Public Authorities Quantity To implement a biodiversity action plan and reporting mechanism by 31 March 2010 Quality The action plan will focus on the areas identified in the guidance on implementing the Biodiversity Guidance for Public Bodies.
+Target 3.3 To meet the Biodiversity Duty imposed on all Public Authorities Quantity To develop a biodiversity action plan and reporting mechanism by 31 March 2009.
+Quality The action plan will focus on the areas identified in the guidance on implementing the Biodiversity Guidance for Public Bodies.
 Narrative NDPB's are required to meet the duty.